-Portland State University Thursday announced that starting this fall its Campus Public Safety officers would begin conducting patrols without firearms.
+Portland State University Thursday announced that starting this fall its campus police officers would begin conducting patrols without firearms.

 The university said these unarmed campus patrols are the first step in an ongoing process to re-imagine campus safety.